sheui-ui/Ithkuil/README.md

 ---

 对于IPA字符复制器，详见IPA Character Copier Readme.pdf
 For further details on the IPA Character Copier, please refer to the IPA Character Copier Readme.pdf
+But I forgot to translate the Chinese terms in the table into English.
+In the table of non-pulmonic fricatives, the heading for the first row from the top is “clicks,” the second row is “voiced implosives,” and the third row is “ejectives.”

 ---
 ---